raphael-group/CalicoST/README.md

 tar -xzf external/Eagle_v2.4.1.tar.gz -C external
 ```

-## Additional installation for reconstructing phylogeny
+## Optional installation for reconstructing phylogeny
 Based on the inferred cancer clones and allele-specific CNAs by CalicoST, we apply Startle to reconstruct a phylogenetic tree along the clones.
 Install Startle by
 ```
 git clone --recurse-submodules https://github.com/raphael-group/startle.git